florenceasitwas/site/_texts/bigallo_hotspots.md

 With the merger of the Companies of the Bigallo and Misericordia in 1425, the loggia's appearance on the cathedral square changed drastically.
 On March 4, 1445, the company of the Bigallo authorized the painting of scenes from the life of St. Peter Martyr on the facade of the oratory.
-Painted by Ventura di Moro and Rossello and Giunta di Jacopo Franchi between March 1445 and August 1446.
+Painted by Ventura di Moro and Rossello and Giunta di Jacopo Franchi between March 1445 and August 1446, these frescoes exhibit the nature of the Bigallo-Misericordia merger and the former's domineering presence in the relationship.

 [Read More]